 - Calcium supports strong bones and teeth.

-- Acetic acid slows the digestion of starch which can discourage glucose spikes that commonly occur after meals.
+- Acetic acid slows the digestion of starch which can discourage the glucose spikes that commonly occur after meals.

 Differences Between Clear Vinegar and Raw Apple Cider Vinegar